ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 Pipelining
 ^^^^^^^^^^

-Ansible can transfer a module to a remote machine in two ways.
-Either it can write out the module to a temporary file on the remote host and then use a second connection to the remote host to execute it with the interpreter that the module needs or it can use what's known as pipelining to execute the module by piping it into the remote interpreter's stdin.
-Pipelining only works with modules written in python at this time because Ansible only knows that python supports this mode of operation.
-Supporting pipelining means that whatever format the module payload takes before being sent over the wire must be executable by python via stdin.
+Ansible can transfer a module to a remote machine in one of two ways:

+* it can write out the module to a temporary file on the remote host and then use a second connection to the remote host to execute it with the interpreter that the module needs
+* or it can use what's known as pipelining to execute the module by piping it into the remote interpreter's stdin.

+Pipelining only works with modules written in Python at this time because Ansible only knows that Python supports this mode of operation.
+Supporting pipelining means that whatever format the module payload takes before being sent over the wire must be executable by Python via stdin.